Doctor evaluating patient symptoms for Adult Degenerative Scoliosis diagnosis at Mountain Spine & Orthopedics

 What is Adult Degenerative Scoliosis?

-Illustration of adult degenerative scoliosis affecting the spine
+Illustration of adult degenerative scoliosis affecting the lumbar spine with visible lateral curvature

 Causes and Risk Factors of Adult Degenerative Scoliosis